 Only when the lifter is partially full of oil will the valve spring overcome the lifter spring so how can you set the adjustment precisely?
 The key is that dynamic motion of the lifters is what pumps them up properly so the valve adjustment is simply a static process you have to follow and trust that the engineering is working correctly.

 The real beef against using hydraulics is that the engineering is not flawless and when you let the engine sit the lifters can sometimes bleed down and become air-bound.
 Lifters that bleed down regularly indicate wear or old oil.
 What is observed?
 A normally quiet valve train has now been replaced by one that is much louder than one on a solid lifter engine.
 It's for this reason, that people decide to stick with the solid lifter design even though it means more valve adjustments.

 When adjusted properly the valve train sounds like this:

-The slight variation in the sound it due to the unevenness of the ignition system at the time of capturing the audio.
+The slight variation (pulsing) in the sound it due to the unevenness of the ignition system at the time of capturing the audio.